 More color and increased brightness mean fewer fixtures needed in a rig to get the intensity you need with the color you want.
 Not only that, but color rendering on costumes and skin tones becomes a far easier task because you can tweak and add and subtract as you need to on the fly.

 Want to read more about what ETC is doing with color research and luminaire testing?
-Check out this blog series by Wendy Luedtke, Advanced Research Group Color Specialist.
+Check out this blog series by Wendy Luedtke, Advance Research Group Color Specialist.